Troopers shoot teen who attacks woman, flees on horseback

-Authorities say troopers have shot and wounded a 15-year-old after he attacked a woman, fled on horseback and then fired on law enforcement in rural north-central Kansas.
+Authorities say investigators shot and wounded a 15-year-old after he attacked a woman, fled on horseback and then fired on law enforcement in Kansas.

-The Kansas Bureau of Investigation says in a news release that the Smith County Sheriff's responded Saturday to a Smith Center home, where a 66-year-old woman reported being restrained, beaten and choked.
+The Kansas Bureau of Investigation says Smith County sheriff's deputies responded to a rural home on Saturday where a 66-year-old woman reported being restrained, beaten and choked.
 She was taken to a hospital.

-The release says the teen fled on horseback.
-The Kansas Highway Patrol later found the armed teen and spent a few hours trying to apprehend him.
-The release says that when the teen fired at troopers, two of the troopers returned fire, striking the teen.
+The bureau says the teen fled on horseback.
+Kansas Highway Patrol troopers later found the armed teen and spent a few hours trying to apprehend him.
+Investigators say the teen fired at troopers, and two of the troopers returned fire, striking the teen.

 He was flown to a Nebraska hospital.
-His condition isn't known.
-No law enforcement officers were hurt.
+The Kansas Bureau of Investigation says he remained hospitalized Tuesday in serious but stable condition.

 Premium content for only $0.99